atbaker/anti-voicemail-legacy/README.md

 - Maybe restructure views.py
 - Nicer template for listening to voicemail

+Maybe:
+    - Ask for pronoun preference in setup?

 Follow ups:
     - Time zone - Just use browser to get it programatically